Aetna vs. Blue Cross Blue Shield (2026 Comparison)

 Aetna vs. Blue Cross Blue Shield: Medicare Supplement

-Both Aetna and Blue Cross Blue Shield have Medicare Supplement coverage across much of the country, with Aetna available in 44 states and BCBS in 37.
-BCBS has a wider selection with all 10 standard plan types compared to Aetna’s seven options, though availability varies by location.
-Both insurers also offer high-deductible versions of Plans F and G, which reduce monthly premiums in exchange for higher upfront costs before coverage begins.
+Aetna covers 44 states for Medicare Supplement; Blue Cross Blue Shield covers 37.
+BCBS has all 10 standard plan types; Aetna has seven, with availability varying by state.
+Both carriers have high-deductible versions of Plans F and G, which trade lower monthly premiums for higher upfront costs before coverage starts.

 Availability